rapidfish/personnummer/README.md

 mvn test
 ```

-## Project Background -Why make another project like this?
+## Project Background - Why make another project like this?
 Today there are several projects such as this 'out there' to fulfill the need of handling Swedish personnummer.
 At the time I was starting this little project, there was'nt really any competition.
 All I foud was a simple script here, and another code written in some esoteric language.
 I once stumbled upon a webpage that looked promising.
 You could process personnummer within a webpage form, backed by some JavaScript.
 When I had a closer look at the javascript, I realized it wasn't calculating the checksum correctly in some cases.
 So I thought; 'Thats it, I'm going to build this myself'.
 And since I'm a Java developer the language of choice became obious.
 So here we are, several years later, still not totally satisfied with the result.
 However it's a good 'nerd' project and I still get some converstaion out of it with like minded people.